Texas A&M University Corps of Cadets: Early years

+The board quickly restaffed the faculty, largely with members from the Texas Military Institute.
+John Garland James, then president of TMI, was named as the 2nd president of the university.
+One of James' first hires was John Waller Clark, a recent VMI graduate, to serve as the Assistant Commandant.
+During his tenure, James strongly advocated for the military training aspect of A&M's curriculum.
+The following is a quote from John Garland James regarding his beliefs about military training in an academic setting.The military system of school government... tends to develop in the student a high sense of personal honor and moral responsibility, and to give him those habits of regularity, promptness, self-reliance, and respect for proper authority, which go far to make the good citizen and the successful man of business.
+It thus becomes a potent factor in the formation of true character.

+In 1883, out of frustration, James resigned, and James Reid Cole was named 3rd president of the university.
+Cole served as president for only a few months when the board made a surprise move removing Cole from the office of president naming Hardaway Hunt Dinwiddie in the new position of Chairman of the Faculty.
+Dinwiddie was also VMI alumnus and a strong believer in military training.
+By the time Dinwiddie's died in 1887, Texas A&M's military tradition was strongly instituted.

+Through the first four administrations there were overtures to reduce the military aspect of Texas A&M. The first president, Thomas S. Gathright, was not a strong advocate and often had differences with Morris.
+James faced criticisms of the regimen from the state legislature, and Dinwiddie faced the pressures of strong competition from the newly formed University of Texas at Austin.

 For the school's first thirty-one years, through the 1907–08 academic year, the Cadet Corps was organized into one battalion consisting of two to four companies, designated companies "A", "B", "C", and "D".
 Early on, these were designated "Infantry" companies, but the Commandant ensured that Artillery training was included in the military instruction.
 The Aggie Band was organized in 1894 as a permanent institution within the Corps.
 In 1908, with enrollment over 570, a second battalion was added.
 As enrollment climbed, the Cadet Corps continued to grow to multiple battalions, each with two to four companies, and the Corps became divided into multiple regiments.

 The academic year 1916–17 saw the division of the Corps into two regiments.
 The following year, the two regiments had a total of six battalions composed of eighteen companies and a battery of field artillery.
 In 1918, enrollment surged to 1,284, almost a fifty percent increase over the previous year.
 In the 1919–20 school year, a Signal Corps battalion and a Mounted Cavalry battalion (later called a "cavalry squadron") with one cavalry troop were added.
 An Air Service squadron with one company-sized "flight" was added in the 1920–21 school year.